 - Kickstarter – could recommendation engines help promote projects which are likely to be near the success threshold?

-- Project organiser - projects can be created and run by individuals or organisations and it seems likely this could interact with success rates.
-However, the dataset only contains the name of the creator – so I used a combination of the NameDataset library and the entity detection to flag names which are likely to be organisations.
-I also add a metric to capture the number of historic projects run by each organiser
+- Project organizer - projects can be created and run by individuals or organizations and it seems likely this could interact with success rates.
+However, the dataset only contains the name of the creator – so I used a combination of the NameDataset library and the entity detection to flag names which are likely to be organizations.
+I also add a metric to capture the number of historic projects run by each organizer

 - Funding window – I added variables to capture the time gap between project creation, launch and funding deadlines, as well as the funding rate ($/day requirement)